Amazon is raising the price of annual Prime memberships to $139 - KVIA

 Amazon is raising the price of its annual Prime subscriptions from $119 to $139 per year in the United States, the company announced along with its earnings report Thursday.
 The price of a monthly subscription will also increase from $12.99 to $14.99.

 The company said it is increasing the price because of “expanded Prime membership benefits,” such as added Prime Video content and expanded free same-day shipping, as well to compensate for the rising costs of labor and transportation in its distribution network.
 The move comes as prices for just about everything — from food to energy — have gone up in recent months.
-Amazon also said last year that it had raised wages for thousands of workers.
+Amazon’s global workforce has doubled over the past two years, to 1.6 million employees, and the company also said last year that it had increased wages for thousands of workers.

 The company last raised prices for Prime in 2018, when it bumped the annual membership up from $99.
 The latest price hike represents a 17% increase.